A. Chekhov, Three Sisters. Snapshot: Anne Frütel

 — Ludwig Wittgenstein, Investigations

-I introduce Western theatre as a human system that can be described by definable principles and empirically observable reoccuring parameters.
-I offer a theoretical model of theatre that originates from an ongoing interrogation of practice, and that can be used as a solid ground to work on in practice, replacing vast sets of often confusing and contradictory occasion-based rules.
+This course is for theatre practitioners who want to clarify their understanding of what we do when we make theatre.
+It introduces Western theatre as a complex system that can be described by principles.
+It attempts to offer a model that can be used as a solid ground to work on in practice, replacing vast sets of often confusing and contradictory occasion-based rules.
+The course pursuits a possible unity of knowledge and does that in five steps: